 Four wheel drive enthusiasts will want to check out the Alpine Loop National Backcountry Byway.
 The byway is composed of several jeep roads that link Lake City with Ouray and Silverton to the west.
 The byway’s network of roads traverse stunning scenery, visit ghost towns and cross passes up to 12,880-ft.
 Check with the Lake City Visitor Center at 800 Gunnison Avenue for information on road conditions and technical skills required to navigate the route and the areas other 4WD roads.

 For a small town Lake City has a nice selection of accommodations, restaurants and retail shops.
 Accommodations include B&B’s, small motels, lodges and cabins in town and at Lake San Cristobal.
 There are also a variety of homes and apartments available as vacation rentals.

 People who prefer camping will find five campgrounds in the Uncompahgre and Gunnison National Forests near Lake City.
 There is also the county-owned Wupperman Campground at Lake San Cristobal, located on the east side of the lake.
-A list of the other public camping facilities can be found here.
+For a list of other public camping facilities got to the Lake City website.
 There are also a number of private campgrounds and RV parks in the area.

 Your first stop in town should be the Visitor Center on 800 Gunnison Avenue, where you can pick up a map, learn about current conditions and get advice on recreation activities and nearby attractions.
 For groceries the only game in town is the Country Store Grocery at 916 N State Highway 149, which carries the basics needed to assemble a meal.

 A wonderful selection of baked goods and fresh bread is available at the Lake City Bakery, at 922 N Highway 149.
-The Chillin Internet Coffee Shope and Cafe is the best place in town for a caffeine injection.
+The Chillin Internet Coffee Shop and Cafe is the best place in town for a caffeine injection.
 For a complete list of local retail shops and services visit the Lake City Chamber of Commerce.